Learning Outcomes

 A client wants to build a small rear extension to their house, which is not listed and not in a conservation area.
 Does the client need to apply for planning permission?

-Answer: If the extension falls within the limits set by the GPDO (e.g., size, height, position), it is likely to be permitted development and will not require express planning permission.
+If the extension falls within the limits set by the GPDO (e.g., size, height, position), it is likely to be permitted development and will not require express planning permission.
 However, if the property is subject to an Article 4 Direction or the extension exceeds the permitted limits, planning permission will be required.
+Some larger single-storey rear extensions can be PD but require prior approval via the neighbour consultation procedure.
+Building regulations approval will still be required.

 Enforcement and Breach of Planning Control